Who Is This Credit Card Best For?

 Hits the road often, whether for work or play See more cards

 Loves to explore places and experience new things See more cards

 Are you a regular Priceline.com user, or wouldn’t mind becoming one?
 If so, this card might be right for you.
-Not only will you earn more points on Priceline purchases, but your points are more valuable when you redeem them for travel purchases initiated through the website.
-This structure makes the card a great fit for travelers who don’t want to be tied to a particular airline or hotel brand, want to earn rewards, and don’t want to pay an annual fee.
+Not only will you earn more points on Priceline purchases, but your points are more valuable when you redeem them for travel purchases you make through the website.
+This structure makes the card a great fit for travelers who don’t want to be tied to a particular airline or hotel brand, want to earn rewards without paying an annual fee.

 Lucrative rewards for Priceline shoppers